 AUD seeks well-rounded students who demonstrate a probability for success in the institution's programs of study.
-To this end, AUD will take into consideration such factors as high school completion, leadership and student activity records, scholastic achievement test scores, evidence of school and community service, student work or employment records, and distinctive talents or abilities possessed by applicants.
+To this end, AUD will take into consideration such factors as high school completion, recommendations from school personnel familiar with the potential of applicants, leadership and student activity records, scholastic achievement test scores, evidence of school and community service, student work or employment records, and distinctive talents or abilities possessed by applicants.